zmon1010/kendo-ui-core/docs-aspnet-core/getting-started-linux.md

 position: 3
 ---

-# Get Started on Linux
+# Getting Started on Linux

 This article demonstrates how to configure an ASP.NET Core project that enables you to use Telerik UI for ASP.NET MVC on Linux.